rjwies/autosuggster/README.md

 # autosuggster
-Auto-suggest Module for Solr and other search engines
+Auto-suggest Module for dtSearch, Solr and other search engines